resmo/ansible-cloudstack-routers/README.md

 ## 1. Fork this repo

-git clone your on a linux server having SSH access to the cloudstack managmement server.
+git clone on a linux machine having SSH access to the cloudstack managmement server.

     git clone git@github.com:<your_handle>/ansible-cloudstack-routers.git
     cd ansible-cloudstack-routers